zac083/Game-Changer-Information/EU Config.md

 -Cave Rates: 2x

--Diamond Rates: 15% Removed
+-Diamond Rates: Vanilla (WILL BE DOUBLED IN 1.8)

--Gold Rates: 15% Removed
+-Gold Rates: Vanilla (WILL BE DOUBLED IN 1.8)

 -Ores appear in caves only: Enabled